salvatore-dimartino/mcp-gpu/README.md

 Is it possible to specify more than one pruning strategy (`c` option):

 - `psanse`: uses the default coloring proposed by San Segundo in BBMC[SP]/BBMCI Algorithm
-- `recolor`: uses the ReColor prunyng strategy from San Segund's BBMCR
+- `recolor`: uses the ReColor pruning strategy from San Segundo's BBMCR
 - `number`: uses Tomita's NUMBER Algorithm to perform Coloring
 - `renumber`: uses Tomita's Re-NUMBER Algorithm to improve Coloring
-- `reduce`: (Experimental BONUS) uses Lemmas from the reduce procedure from MC-BRB algorithm + standard default San Segundo's Coloring
+- `reduce`: (Experimental BONUS) uses Lemmas from the reduce procedure of MC-BRB algorithm and standard default San Segundo's Coloring

 ### Warp-wise parallelism